vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 Foreign influence may also account for another exceptional phenomenon in ancient and classical North India: the installation of human effigies within holy space, i.e. a temple.
 Although one indigenous example of a statue gallery has been found, this cave at Nāṇeghāṭ differs substantially, as we have argued, from what the Kuṣāṇa kings had made for themselves.
 The devakulas  at Māṭ and Surkh Kotal are sui generis.

-Finally the aid

-. ūka  and ed

-. ūka.
-The latter, if not a pejorative for a Buddhist stūpa, is nearly as elusive as the former̥ In both cases we should think of vertical, elongated or needle-like constructions, mostly of brick \(in which one could see an echo of the Vedic citi\), combined with one or more yaṣṭis, round or square pillars or poles, raised by way of a commemorative columṇ The general Hindu reluctance to connect it with actual remains of the dead rendered it futile: being neither temple nor relic sanctuary there were not enough incentives to construct, worship and maintain it; the Hindu funerary monument or aid
+Finally the aiḍūka  and eḍūka.
+The latter, if not a pejorative for a Buddhist stūpa, is nearly as elusive as the former̥ In both cases we should think of vertical, elongated or needle-like constructions, mostly of brick \(in which one could see an echo of the Vedic citi\), combined with one or more yaṣṭis, round or square pillars or poles, raised by way of a commemorative columṇ The general Hindu reluctance to connect it with actual remains of the dead rendered it futile: being neither temple nor relic sanctuary there were not enough incentives to construct, worship and maintain it; the Hindu funerary monument or aiḍūka

-. ūka

 never really came off the ground.
-The only specimen recognized as such by some scholars is the one preserved in Ahicchatra, where no mortuary deposits seem to have been found \(for this we reserve the word ‘ aid

-. ūka’\), but this identification
+The only specimen recognized as such by some scholars is the one preserved in Ahicchatra, where no mortuary deposits seem to have been found \(for this we reserve the word ‘ aiḍūka’\), but this identification

 is spurious.
-The aid

-. ūka  of the Viṣṇudharmottarapurāṇa is a hybrid product of śāstric imagination, calqued on a Buddhist example.
+The aiḍūka  of the Viṣṇudharmottarapurāṇa is a hybrid product of śāstric imagination, calqued on a Buddhist example.

-The remains of an ed

-. ūka  seem to have been preserved at site T in Mansar, where ashes have been found \(hence our reference to it as ‘ ed

-. ūka’\) and a sub-
+The remains of an eḍūka  seem to have been preserved at site T in Mansar, where ashes have been found \(hence our reference to it as ‘ eḍūka’\) and a sub-

 terranean brick shaft was excavated, but where there is no longer a column above the ground.
 With the help of some Gandhāra reliefs we have made an